boltlabs-inc/zkchannels-spec/tezos/merchant-database.md

 # Merchant Database

 ## Overview
 A merchant in the zkChannels protocol is expected to have zkChannels open with multiple distinct customers.
-For each such channel, the merchant's view is limited to a channel identifier, the opening and closing balances, an on-chain escrow account identifier, and the customer's Tezos public key used in the escrow account.
+For each such channel, the merchant's view is limited to a channel identifier, the opening and closing balances, an on chain escrow account identifier, and the customer's Tezos public key used in the escrow account.
 (The escrow account is realized via [the `TezosEscrowAgent` protocol](5-tezos-escrowagent.md) as a smart contract account.)
 Only the associated customer has a full view of a given channel's current state.

 That is, the merchant _cannot associate any given received payment to a particular channel_.
 Instead, the merchant keeps the information sufficient to prevent double spends and punish the customer if they attempt to close the escrow account down on an old state.
 Two types of information are necessary to achieve this functionality: _nonces_ and _revocation pairs_, as discussed in the [payments overview](0-overview-and-index.md#channel-payments).
 The merchant stores this information in a single _revocation database_ as follows.